Iano-theDev/0x22_alx-higher_level_programming/0x12-javascript-warm_up/README.md

 1. 3 languages:
     Write a script that prints 3 lines:

+2. Arguments:
+    Write a script that prints a message depending of the number of arguments passed:

 3. Value of my argument:
     Write a script that prints the first argument passed to it: